Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Kirk sighed and unwound.
 He swung his head around at the end of his long neck and spared Lewis some more attention.
 "Lewis, it is entirely probable that I will never *‘get laid’* in my life.
 It is less of a concern for my species than for yours, we don’t work the same way," he said.
 "I do not share my thoughts on these things because I am *not qualified,* not out of stubbornness."

 "Bullshit.
 You’re a thinkin’ sapient and you’re good with knowin’ people and what they want.
-That’s, like… ninety percent of it."
+That’s, like... ninety percent of it."

 "Well, you have already said what you think, so what do you need *my* opinion for?"